 I am Zewei Zhang, a PhD candidate in Electrical & Computer Engineering at McMaster University, supervised by Prof. Jun Chen.
 I am currently an Applied Scientist Intern at Amazon in Toronto and was a visiting PhD student at the University of British Columbia with Prof. Renjie Liao.
+I previously worked closely with Prof. Xiangyu Xu.

 My research lies at the intersection of generative modeling, video and trajectory prediction, controllable editing, and learning-guided search.
 I am interested in models that reason over motion, structure, and time, and in evaluation methods that reveal how these models behave beyond short, isolated examples.